elkuku/test-vitepress/docs/creating-the-plugin.md

 outline: deep
 ---

-# 1. Creating the plugin
+# 1. Creating the Plugin

 - create a directory for your project (countPortals)
 - open a terminal window and run: